wagerfield/onno/readme.md

 ### Compound Classes

-Apply classes when certain variants are combined using the `compound` config option:
+Apply classes when certain variants are combined using the `compounds` config option:

 ```js
 const button = onno({